 - (1) General Rule. - (A) Personal electronic devices, including but not limited to tablets, cameras, phones, and laptop computers are permitted in the courthouses of this District.
-Such devices may be used in a non-disruptive manner in public spaces including hallways, lobbies, and attorney conference rooms. - (B) Upon entry to a courthouse and upon demand, all such devices are subject to security screening and may be subject to confiscation and inspection at any time to determine whether there has been a violation of this Local Rule. - (2) Prohibited Uses. - (A) Photography, videorecording, audio recording, broadcasting, and transmission of court proceedings and courthouse spaces is strictly prohibited. - (B) Cameras, such as on mobile devices, may be brought into the courthouse but may not be used to take photographs or any recordings in the courtrooms or other public spaces of the building. - (C) The foregoing prohibitions do not apply to naturalization ceremonies or investiture ceremonies.
+Such devices may be used in a non-disruptive manner in public spaces including hallways, lobbies, and attorney conference rooms. - (B) Upon entry to a courthouse and upon demand, all such devices are subject to security screening and may be subject to confiscation and inspection at any time to determine whether there has been a violation of this Local Rule. - (2) Prohibited Uses. - (A) Photography, videorecording, audio recording, broadcasting, and transmission of court proceedings and courthouse spaces is strictly prohibited unless specifically allowed by written order or permission of the District executive/clerk of court. - (B) Cameras, such as on mobile devices, may be brought into the courthouse but may not be used to take photographs or any recordings in the courtrooms or other public spaces of the building.

+(C) The foregoing prohibitions do not apply to naturalization ceremonies or investiture ceremonies.
 By written order, a judge may lift the foregoing prohibitions for other ceremonial occasions.